CodeChron/fullstack-js-with-meteor-react-docs/display_the_note_title_in_the_app_header_custom_la.md

-# Display the note title in the note detail header (custom layout)
+# Display note detail content

 Next, we want to display the title for the current note in the header (instead of the app name)